ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * RS checks whether the OSCORE Security Context CTX used to protect the request matches the OSCORE Security Context associated with the stored access token T_OLD.

-If both the conditions above hold, RS MUST supersede the old access token T_OLD by replacing the corresponding authorization information with the one specified in the new access token T_NEW, and MUST associate T_NEW with the OSCORE Security Context CTX.
+If both the conditions above hold, RS MUST supersede the old access token T_OLD by replacing the corresponding authorization information with the one specified in the new access token T_NEW, and it MUST associate T_NEW with the OSCORE Security Context CTX.

 Note that C and RS do not execute the EDHOC protocol, they do not establish a new OSCORE Security Context, and AUTH_CRED_C remains the same.